loorenz/the-little-go-book-ita/it/go.md

 Iterare tra i valori di una mappa è semplice: basta usare il `for`, combinato con `range`.

-We can iterate over a map using a `for` loop combined with the `range` keyword:

 ```go
 for key, value := range lookup {
   ...